ewfreesRes/IndonesianActuarialShortCourse/chapter3.md

 - `payer`, type of health care provider (Fee for service, HMO, and other), and
 - `hsa`, nine major geographic areas.

 We continue our analysis of the outcome variable  `logcharge`, the logarithm of total hospital charges per number of discharges, in terms of `log_numdschg`, the logarithm of the number of discharges, as well as the three categorical variables used in the aggregation.
-As before, we restrict consideration to three types of drgs, numbers 209, 391, and 431 that has been preloaded in the dataset `Hcost1`.
+As before, we restrict consideration to three types of drgs, numbers 209, 391, and 431 that has been preloaded in the dataframe `Hcost1`.

 `@instructions`
 - Fit a basic linear regression model using logarithmic hospital costs as the outcome variable and explanatory variable logarithmic number of discharges.
 - Fit a MLR model using logarithmic hospital costs as the outcome variable and explanatory variables logarithmic number of discharges and the categorical variable diagnostic related group.
-Identify the *F* statistic and *p* value that tests the importance of diagnostic related group.
+Identify the *F* statistic and *p* value that test the importance of diagnostic related group.
 - Fit a MLR model using logarithmic hospital costs as the outcome variable and explanatory variable logarithmic number of discharges interacted with diagnostic related group.
-Identify the *F* statistic and *p* value that tests the importance of diagnostic related group interaction with logarithmic number of discharges.
+Identify the *F* statistic and *p* value that test the importance of diagnostic related group interaction with logarithmic number of discharges.
 - Calculate a coefficient of determination, $R^2$, for each of these models as well as for a model using logarithmic number of discharges and categorical variable `hsa` as predictors.

 `@hint`